 Think of them as a superpower.
 But with great power comes great responsibility—use them sparingly.

-Let’s create a metaclass that automatically adds an created_by
+Let’s create a simple metaclass that automatically adds an created_by

 attribute.